Get over 50% off our best selling courses with code THANKFUL24!

 Major governing bodies and health associations have always recommended offering finger foods around 6-7 months of age, and a recent study suggested that BLW does not increase risk of choking over spoon feeding, as long as choking hazard foods like whole grapes and whole nuts aren’t offered.
 However, it doesn’t stop parents from being concerned about safety, since most of us are not comfortable with watching a baby gag.

-Most babies gag frequently for 1-2 weeks when starting BLW.
-Fortunately, as they get more proficient at lateralizing the food to the side of their mouths to chew it before swallowing, gagging greatly reduces.
+Most babies gag frequently for a few weeks when starting BLW.
+Fortunately, as they get more proficient at bringing the food to the side of their mouths to chew it before swallowing, gagging greatly reduces.
 Essentially, as your baby practices and learns that they cannot just swallow whole food, they will gag less as and lateralize/chew more.
 The more gagging and practicing they do, the less they will gag in the long run.

 Instead of fearing the gag reflex, we want to teach you more about what it is, how it protects your child, and how to help your baby learn to chew safely.
-Our online course Infant Feeding: the Baby-led Way goes into even more detail about gagging and shows you multiple videos of what it looks like!
+Our Infant Course goes into even more detail about gagging and shows you multiple videos of what it looks like!

 Coughing and gagging are similar.